FeatureToggleStudy/halfpipe-docs/content/branches/_index.md

     This is to help guard against accidentally creating branch pipelines that would clash with deployments of the master branch.

-2. What will be the name of the branch pipeline in concourse?
+2. What will be the name of the pipeline in concourse?

     This is to make sure you've read the docs!